News: Popular NYC Kid Spots Closed Due to Sandy, MTA Fare Hike Hearings, Sesame Street and Sandy

 Finally, we published our annual Macy's Thanksgiving Parade post last week, but we wanted to point out one last time that this year's route has significantly changed.
 Instead of heading south on Seventh Avenue from 59th Street, it will take over Sixth Avenue.
 Here's hoping we all find good spots this year!

-- Rockaway Park in Queens: A Renovated Oasis with New Playgrounds, an Awesome Water Play Area, a Skatepark and Ballfields
+- Rockaway Park in Queens: Renovated Playgrounds, Water Play Area and Skatepark

 - South Street Seaport Museum: Wonderful Family Programming at the Reopened Culture Spot